ron-his-asmbs/symphony-example-1/README.md

 # symphony-example-1
-Symphony PHP example project, based on the book.
+Symphony PHP guestbook project, based on the book